Trajectory-guided discharge stratification for heart failure using short-context electronic health record sequence modeling: Methods

 \subsection{Patient sequence representation}

-For outcome prediction, patient-specific \glspl{ehr} were chronologically combined into a single sequence, with the latest clinical events occurring right-sided.
-Only hospitalizations with at least one diagnosis were included, excluding out-patient encounters that were assumed to indicate low clinical severity.
+To construct a patient sequence, hospitalizations with at least one diagnosis were chronologically ordered so that the latest event occurred right-sided.
 Consecutive hospitalizations less than 24 hours apart were merged into one.
-Any hospitalization that led to in-hospital death was excluded from the input sequence, as being irrelevant to the outcomes.
-To train the sequence models, the events from all patient sequences were tokenized and mapped to a shared baseline vocabulary.
-ICD-10 and KVÅ were registered at the third hierarchical system-specific level.
-Related KVÅ codes with a digit in the third position were standardized by replacing the digit with an uncommon shared character, whereas alphabetic codes remained unchanged. \gls{med} categories were constructed by concatenation of the ATC code (level 4), the route of administration (e.g., intravenous or oral) and the amount of medication but not the dosage intervals.
-All \gls{vit}, \gls{lab} and \gls{med} concepts were uniformly discretized using 10 bins.
-Missing body mass index values were median imputed.
+Hospitalizations that led to in-hospital death were excluded as not relevant for the outcomes.
+Out-patient encounters were excluded because they indicate low clinical severity.
+The events from all patient sequences were tokenized and mapped to a shared baseline vocabulary. \gls{icd} and KVÅ were registered at the third code-specific hierarchical level.
+Related KVÅ codes with a digit in the third position were standardized by replacing the digit with an uncommon shared character.
+New \gls{med} concepts were constructed by concatenation of the \gls{atc} code (level 4), the route of administration (e.g., intravenous or oral) and the amount of medication.
+All \gls{vit}, \gls{lab} and \gls{med} concepts were independently discretized into 10 quantile bins.
+No unit normalization was applied, as all continuous measurements were recorded using standardized units, while \gls{med} were encoded as administration route-specific concepts, ensuring consistent units.
+Missing \gls{bmi} values were median imputed, as \gls{bmi} was part of the demographic embeddings and not a concept of the patient trajectory.